openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 - install `Intel Graphics Memory Management Library <https://github.com/intel/gmmlib>`__ and `Intel® Graphics Compiler for OpenCL™ <https://github.com/intel/intel-graphics-compiler>`__
 - install `OpenCL ICD loader package <https://github.com/KhronosGroup/OpenCL-ICD-Loader>`__

 Depending on your operating system, there may be different methods to install the above packages.
-Below are the instructions on how to install the packages, broken down by the operating system you want to install on.
+Below are the instructions on how to install the packages on supported Linux distributions.

 Ubuntu 22.04 LTS
 ++++++++++++++++